darksylinc/colibrigui/Readme.md

 Asuming we're dealing with UTF-8, Unicode has several things you need to take in mind:

+1. Glyph: graphical representation of a codepoint or a grapheme cluster.
 1. Code unit: A unicode codeunit in UTF-8 correspond with a byte.
 1. Code point: A codepoint is formed from one or more codeunits.
-For example the letter 'A' is represented by the codeunit '0x41' in UTF-8, while the kanji '漢' is represented by the three-byte sequence 'E6 BC A2'.<br/>
+For example the letter 'A' is represented by the codeunit '0x41' in UTF-8, while the kanji '漢' U+6F22 is represented by the three-byte codeunit sequence 'E6 BC A2' in UTF-8.<br/>
-**It is a common misconception to think that a code point is a character**.
+**It is a common misconception to think that a codepoint is a character**.
 In UTF-32, codepoint are the same as codeunits.
 1. 'Grapheme cluster': A grapheme cluster is made from one or multiple code points.